sllam/unifscala/README.md

 Unify Like You Pattern Match in Scala!
 ======================================

-Even wished you can do term unification like you do pattern matching in Scala?
+Ever wished you can do term unification like you do pattern matching in Scala?
+Well, you came to the right place!
 This lightweight library defines a set of combinators to implement control statements that resemble Scala's pattern matching.
 Alternatively, it also includes a unification 'pattern extractor' that exploits Scala's extensible pattern matching framework.
 So, now you can unify like you pattern match in Scala!

 By Edmund S. L. Lam (sllam@qatar.cmu.edu) and Iliano Cervesato (iliano@cmu.edu)